raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Kind=bridge
 ```

-In order to bridge the ethernet network with the wireless network, add the built-in ethernet interface (eth0) as bridge member with the following file:
+In order to bridge the ethernet network with the wireless network, first add the built-in ethernet interface (`eth0`) as bridge member with the following file:

 ```
 sudo nano /etc/systemd/network/br0-member-eth0.network